Picosecond Timing-Planes for Future Collider Detectors: Beam test at SLAC, 2018

 \subsection{Estimates of shower energy threshold.}

 We can approximate the observed SNR $S_{obs}$ in a single ACE element as a combination of the intrinsic SNR $S_0$ for the ideal case, and loss factors from two sources:

-where $F_{\phi }$ is the loss factor due to partially destructive interference from the non-ideal form factor of the shower as it enters the ACE element, and $G_{gap}$ is the amplitude loss factor due to the dilution of the shower peak current density, arising mainly from the gap between the tungsten and the detector, but also affected by the additional intermediate material.
+where $F_{\phi }$ is the loss factor due to partially destructive interference from the spatially dispersed form factor of the shower as it enters the ACE element, and $G_{gap}$ is the amplitude loss factor due to the dilution of the shower peak current density, arising mainly from the gap between the tungsten and the detector, but also affected by the additional intermediate material.
+The ideal case assumes that the shower is produced in a 15mm tungsten absorber just upstream of the ACE elements.

 To determine these factors, we utilize the results from GEANT4 simulations of the ACE3 as-built system, shown in Fig.~\ref{ACELfit1} above, compared to the simulations, shown in Fig.~\ref{noGaps}, where we remove the gaps and intermediate materials.
-These results are then also be convolved with the shape of the electron distribution from the ePix camera, although it turns out that this convolution leads to only a few percent loss in amplitude.
+These results are then also be convolved with the shape of the electron distribution as observed by the ePix camera, although it turns out that this convolution leads to only a few percent loss in amplitude.

 To estimate the phase factors, we use a Monte Carlo (MC) numerical integral which distributes the electrons across the convolution of the GEANT4 shower distribution and the input electron distribution.
 The MC computes the electric field phase factor for the Alumina-loaded WR51 $TE_{10}$ mid-band frequency 6.5 GHz using: